 The Community College of Rhode Island Library offers a welcoming environment and a commitment to support the diverse cultural and intellectual interests of the college and local community.
 As a full partner in the educational experience, the CCRI Library provides the materials, resources and services to support the college curriculum, enhance teaching and learning and encourage independent and lifelong learning.
 The library actively promotes information literacy, critical thinking skills, collaborative learning and intellectual development.

 Each campus has a library with printer access and online books, journals and other resources.
-Our catalog and databases can be accessed on or off campus using a current, library-activated CCRI ID.
+Our catalog and databases can be accessed on or off campus.
 Each library is equipped with an electronic classroom with networked computers and printers.

 Librarians are available to assist students individually with research questions.
 Librarians also work with faculty to provide specialized library instruction classes.
 College-level research classes are offered.
 See course descriptions for more details.